JVOsteen/JVOsteen.github.io/index.md

 * I have family in Mexico and have spent many summers in the beautiful country.
 * I participated in congressional debate in high school.
 * My favorite movie is Interstellar, directed by my favorite director, Christopher Nolan.
-* I'm not a fan of candy unless it'ss chocolate (e.g. Reese's, KitKats, etc).
+* I'm not a fan of candy unless it's chocolate (e.g. Reese's, KitKats, etc).
 * As a Seattleite, I can proudly say I'm a coffee addict.